ARCHITECTURE: VR EXPERIENCE

 Lengyel Toulouse Architects focus on archeological reconstructions in the realm of architecture.
-They create visualisations according to hypotheses presented by recognized researchers in the area of history and cooperate with museums, creating models of places that no longer exist.
+They create visualizations according to data presented by recognized researchers in the area of history and cooperate with museums, creating models of places that no longer exist.

 Lengyel Toulouse Architects